Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 &nbsp;&nbsp;&nbsp;&nbsp;Data science, data integrity, data lineage, data versioning
 &nbsp;&nbsp;&nbsp;&nbsp;**Data access control, data access audit, data lineage, data discovery**

-#### Which of the following statements correctly identifies the benefits of using a managed table over an external table?
-Select two responses.CHECK
+**Which of the following statements correctly identifies the benefits of using a managed table over an external table?
+Select two responses.(CHECK)**

-&nbsp;&nbsp;&nbsp;&nbsp;Additional storage credentials are not needed to manage access to the underlying cloud storage for a managed table.
+&nbsp;&nbsp;&nbsp;&nbsp;**Additional storage credentials are not needed to manage access to the underlying cloud storage for a managed table.**
 &nbsp;&nbsp;&nbsp;&nbsp;Unity Catalog supports managed tables, but does not support external tables.
 &nbsp;&nbsp;&nbsp;&nbsp;External tables support multiple formats, while managed tables only support Delta format.
-&nbsp;&nbsp;&nbsp;&nbsp;When managed tables are dropped, the underlying data and metadata are dropped as well.
+&nbsp;&nbsp;&nbsp;&nbsp;**When managed tables are dropped, the underlying data and metadata are dropped as well.**
 &nbsp;&nbsp;&nbsp;&nbsp;Managed tables support multiple formats, while external tables only support external formats.

-#### In which of the following locations are the metadata related to metastore-managed data objects (like a table’s columns and data types) stored?
-Select one response.
+**In which of the following locations are the metadata related to metastore-managed data objects (like a table’s columns and data types) stored?
+Select one response.** (CHECK)

 &nbsp;&nbsp;&nbsp;&nbsp;A separate cloud storage container specific to the Databricks workspace
 &nbsp;&nbsp;&nbsp;&nbsp;A separate cloud storage container in the data plane